aaaaaa123456789/libplum/docs/metadata.md

 (Note that this is a color value, not a color index; even for images using [indexed-color mode][indexed], the background color must be a color value, and not a `uint8_t` palette index.)

+### `PLUM_METADATA_FRAME_AREA`

+This metadata node indicates the effective area of each frame in a multi-frame image.
+While this node is valid for a single-frame image, its main purpose is specifying the region where a subsequent frame (typically an animation frame) is defined; if the image is animated, pixels outside the defined region will not be updated when the corresponding frame is rendered.

+This node contains an array of [`struct plum_rectangle`][rectangle] values, one per frame; its size must be a multiple of `sizeof(struct plum_rectangle)`.

+The [`plum_load_image`][load] function will load this metadata node for the formats that define it.
+Likewise, the [`plum_store_image`][store] function will use this metadata node for those formats to determine the true sizes of the frames to be stored as long as the pixels outside of the defined frame sizes are [empty pixels][format-definitions].
+Excess values will be ignored; missing values are assumed to be rectangles covering the entire image (i.e., `top` and `left` set to 0 and `width` and `height` set to the image's dimensions).
+If the node is absent, the [`plum_store_image`][store] function will assume frames' effective regions aren't defined;
+this is _not_ the same as defining them to their default values, as it will allow that function to recompute them if needed.

 ## Animation metadata types

 These metadata types describe animations.